unoplatform/workshops/tube-player/modules/01-Getting-started/README.md

 # Module 1 - Getting Started

-Uno Platform provides a multi-platform solution for building native apps for iOS, Android, Windows, macOS, Web, as well as Linux.
+The Uno Platform is a multi-platform solution for building native apps for iOS, Android, Windows, macOS, Web, and Linux.

-This module will walk you through the process of getting started with Uno Platform and creating a project using either the template wizard or the dotnet new template, that includes features to serve the requirements of this workshop.
+This module will walk you through the process of getting started with Uno Platform and creating a project, using either the template wizard or the dotnet new template, that will be used for the rest of this workshop.

-If you are new to the Uno Platform, you may also want to check out [Uno Docs - Get Started](xref:Uno.GetStarted).

 ## Setting up the Environment

+Building native applications requires a few tools to be installed on your machine.
+The following sections will walk you through the process of installing these tools and verifying that your environment is ready to go.

-### Use Uno Check to verify your system is Uno Platform ready
+### Uno Check

-If you are using Visual Studio, depending on the workloads that you have installed, your environment may already be ready to go.
-As a best practice or to help solve issues following Visual Studio updates, we recommend that you run the Uno Check tool to ensure that your environment is fully set up for Uno Platform app development.
+Before getting started with development, we recommend that you run the Uno Check tool to ensure that your environment is set up correctly for Uno Platform app development.
+This tool will check for the required workloads and SDKs, and will also check for any known issues with your environment.

 1. Execute the following command in the command line terminal (the current folder of the terminal doesn't matter):

-    ```bash
+    ```
     dotnet tool install --global Uno.Check
     ```

     If the tool is already installed, replace `install` with `update`.

-    [Click here](xref:UnoCheck.UsingUnoCheck) to view the Uno Check tool docs.

 1. Once installed, run the tool by executing the following command:

-    ```bash
+    ```
     uno-check
     ```

 > [!NOTE]
 > You may need to take additional steps if trying to build the Linux or GTK heads on Windows.
 > Be sure to follow the [Additional setup for Linux or WSL](xref:Uno.GetStarted.Linux) docs.

-### Installing Uno Platform extensions and templates
+### Uno Platform Extensions and Templates

 # [Visual Studio](#tab/vs)

-Make sure the latest version of the [Uno Platform extension for Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=unoplatform.uno-platform-addin-2022) is installed, by following [these instructions](xref:Uno.GetStarted.vs2022#install-the-solution-templates).
+For the best developer experience inside Visual Studio when creating an Uno Platform application, install the [Uno Platform extension for Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=unoplatform.uno-platform-addin-2022) by following [these instructions](xref:Uno.GetStarted.vs2022#install-the-solution-templates).

-This extension includes the Uno Platform project templates.
+This extension includes the Uno Platform solution and item templates.

 ![Visual Studio extensions Manager](vs-2022-extension.jpg)